Loaded Baked Potato Soup

 Loaded baked potato soup – Listed in the recipe are the ingredients I had on hand when I got the most compliments on it, but I typically am a garbage-head soup maker.
 I’ll throw anything in there that needs to be used up.
 This time I had red onions on hand, but I bet white would give you the same effect.
-Here’s my recommendation on variations: make this version first.
+My recommendation on variations: make the recipe version first.
 The next time, if you’re being adventurous, try sneaking in a new veggie.
 The blending method will throw them for a loop, just be careful to use vegetables which compliment each other.
-I don’t think beets would work in this one, but maybe an avocado would.
+For example, I would not think beets would work in this one, but maybe an avocado would.
 Let me know what you come up with if you try something new.

 If you don’t have an immersion blender, check it out.
 It will save you the effort (and extra dishes) by allowing you to blend it straight in the pot.
 I have one similar to this one.